Hagia Sophia: Reversion to mosque (2020–present)

 Greece denounced the conversion and considered it a breach of the UNESCO World Heritage titling.
 Greek culture minister Lina Mendoni called it an "open provocation to the civilised world" which "absolutely confirms that there is no independent justice" in Erdoğan's Turkey, and that his Turkish nationalism "takes his country back six centuries".
 Greece and Cyprus called for EU sanctions on Turkey.
 Morgan Ortagus, the spokesperson for the United States Department of State, noted: "We are disappointed by the decision by the government of Turkey to change the status of the Hagia Sophia."
 Jean-Yves Le Drian, foreign minister of France, said his country "deplores" the move, saying "these decisions cast doubt on one of the most symbolic acts of modern and secular Turkey".

 Vladimir Dzhabarov, deputy head of the foreign affairs committee of the Russian Federation Council, said that it "will not do anything for the Muslim world.
 It does not bring nations together, but on the contrary brings them into collision" and calling the move a "mistake".
 The former deputy prime minister of Italy, Matteo Salvini, held a demonstration in protest outside the Turkish consulate in Milan, calling for all plans for accession of Turkey to the European Union to be terminated "once and for all".
 In East Jerusalem, a protest was held outside the Turkish consulate on 13 July, with the burning of a Turkish flag and the display of the Greek flag and flag of the Greek Orthodox Church.

 Ersin Tatar, prime minister of the Turkish Republic of Northern Cyprus, which is recognized only by Turkey, welcomed the decision, calling it "sound" and "pleasing".
 Through a spokesman the Foreign Ministry of Iran welcomed the change, saying the decision was an "issue that should be considered as part of Turkey's national sovereignty" and "Turkey's internal affair".
 Sergei Vershinin, deputy foreign minister of Russia, said that the matter was of one of "internal affairs, in which, of course, neither we nor others should interfere."
 The Arab Maghreb Union was supportive.

 Ekrema Sabri, imam of the al-Aqsa Mosque, and Ahmed bin Hamad al-Khalili, grand mufti of Oman, both congratulated Turkey on the move.
 The Muslim Brotherhood was also in favour of the news.
-A spokesman for the Palestinian Islamist movement Hamas called the verdict "a proud moment for all Muslims".
+A spokesman for the Palestinian Nationalist movement Hamas called the verdict "a proud moment for all Muslims".
 Pakistani politician Chaudhry Pervaiz Elahi of the Pakistan Muslim League (Q) welcomed the ruling, claiming it was "not only in accordance with the wishes of the people of Turkey but the entire Muslim world".
 The Muslim Judicial Council group in South Africa praised the move, calling it "a historic turning point".
 In Nouakchott, capital of Mauritania, there were prayers and celebrations topped by the sacrifice of a camel.
 On the other hand, Shawki Allam, grand mufti of Egypt, ruled that conversion of the Hagia Sophia to a mosque is "impermissible".